 Sometimes traffic can back up, so we like to go early when possible.

-This year no tickets will be given out for the musical performances at the Washington DC Visitors Center.
-All of the concerts are free and begin at 7 PM, with some groups having two performances at 5:30 and 7 PM.
+This year no tickets will be given out for the musical performances at the Washington DC Visitors Center, but you do need a reserved parking pass.
+Most performances begin at 6:30 p.m., but some performers have two shows – one at 5:00 p.m. and one at 6:30 p.m.
 See the schedule below.

 My family and I have always enjoyed these holiday performances; each group is so talented, and it really puts you in the holiday spirit.